-The Arts & Business Council of Chicago’s services to arts organizations include management consulting; board member training and matching; and professional learning.
-These programs are built to help Chicago-area arts nonprofits improve managerial and organizational capacity.
+The Arts & Business Council of Chicago’s services to arts and cultural organizations include management consulting; board member training and matching; and professional learning.
+These programs are built to help Chicago-area arts and cultural nonprofits improve managerial and organizational capacity.

 To participate in our programs, which include Business Volunteers for the Arts (BVA) and On BOARD (see below for more info), you must be an active client of the Arts & Business Council of Chicago (A&BC).
 We require that you be a registered 501(c)3 nonprofit organization in good standing with the IRS to begin the application process.
 A&BC also supports the work of organizations, groups, or projects with a fiscal sponsor that is a registered 501(c)3 nonprofit organization in good standing with the IRS.
 Additional participation criteria may apply to specific programs.

 The first step is to complete our New Client Application.
 Once you submit your application, A&BC will contact you to schedule your free intake consultation.
 This first meeting helps us better understand your needs and build a solution for you.

 If you haven’t participated in our programs in 3 or more years, you will need to resubmit a New Client Application and come in for a consultation.